 Bateman continues, “The story of American peoplehood was that this was a country where everybody had opportunities, but it was very explicitly white men.
 I argue that this ideology was crafted in large part at an elite level by political parties who are trying to achieve their own policy and political goals.
 To win support and reassure their allies, they offered white men a civic status and vision of national identity that valorized them over others.
 In complicated ways, we are still living with the legacy of that.”

 With key differences, Bateman still found a similar pattern in the United Kingdom and France.
 “Parties try to sustain their coalitions by enfranchising some and disenfranchising others,” Bateman says.

 State Constitutional Conventions

-With two book projects nearing completion, Bateman is looking forward to his next project, which will be compiling a database of state constitutional conventions.
+With two book completed, Bateman is looking forward to his next project, which will be compiling a database of state constitutional conventions.
 “State constitutional conventions used to be a very important part of American politics,” Bateman says.

 Through the mid-twentieth century, each state had two conventions every decade with 100 or more people elected to rewrite the entire constitution.
 The database will analytically collect these revisions, along with legislative amendments, referenda, and initiatives.
 The effort, with funding from Cornell’s Institute for Social Sciences, will provide easy and searchable access for researchers, students, and teachers.